BawdyAnarchist/quBSD/Future_Development.md

-ONE BY ONE SCRIPT REVIEW
-	SKIPPED: qb-start ; qb-stop ; qb-i3-genconf needs further tested.
-I think it's working
+POPUP error messages based on get_info POPUP and whether it's a situation that might warrant it

 Hardcore Review
-	monitor_startstop
-	exec_vm_start (particularly the start and error messages) launch_vm
+	qb-start ; qb-stop
-	Still need to divine ways to handle qb-start parallel start_jail calls and their error messages
+		- parallel start_jail calls with error messages
 		- qb-start "all jails have started, but" ...
 It happens in alot of places it shouldnt.
-Should chk_isvm
+Should chk_isvm monitor_startstop exec_vm_start (particularly the start and error messages) launch_vm

-POPUP error messages based on get_info POPUP and whether it's a situation that might warrant it

 chk_valid_ppt - we can try to change to a ppt device like the guy on the video for GPU passthru